donaldboulton/publiuslogic/src/pages/blog/gatsby-netlify-no-plugins.md

 }
 ```

-I am using an external service for my Images with uploadcare or you can use cloudinary library and not have to use all the plugins slowing your Gatsby build and site speed; "like, "gatsby-plugin-netlify-cms' and "gatsby-plugin-netlify-identity-widget" "gatsby-remark-relative-images" "gatsby-remark-copy-linked-files", "netlify-cms-app", netlify-cms-media-library-cloudinary", "netlify-cms-media-library-uploadcare".
-No does Gatsby have to care about uploaded files or folder configurations for static uploads and/or images
+I am using an external service for my Images with uploadcare or you can use cloudinary library and not have to use all the plugins slowing your Gatsby build and site speed; "like, "gatsby-plugin-netlify-cms' and "gatsby-plugin-netlify-identity-widget" "gatsby-remark-relative-images", "gatsby-remark-copy-linked-files", "netlify-cms-app", netlify-cms-media-library-cloudinary", "netlify-cms-media-library-uploadcare".
+No does Gatsby have to care about uploaded files or folder configurations for static uploads and/or images in gatbsy.config.

 Just include any custom code or external libraries in you CMS or Identity Builds.